Heidijvr/liri-node-app/README.md

  ([Have a look at the code](https://heidijvr.github.io/liri-node-app/)).

 The challenge was to use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in command through Language vs Speech.
-LIRI is a command line node app that takes in parameters and returns data based on the following command:  *movie-this*
+LIRI is a command line node app that takes in parameters and returns data based on the following command:  **'movie-this'**

 -----

 <img src="https://heidijvr.github.io/liri-node-app/images/movie-this-screenshot.PNG" alt="code sample liri app">

-The results of the Titanic code illustrates the successful return on the command *movie-this*
+The results of the Titanic code illustrates the successful return on the command: **'movie-this'**

-The results of the Mr Nobody code illustrates the successful return on the command *movie-this* if no movie name is supplied.
+The results of the Mr Nobody code illustrates the successful return on the command:**'movie-this'**, if no movie name is supplied.

 -----